 How to shape dinner rolls

--I usually shape my dinner rolls into crescent rolls because it is so easy to roll out the circle of dough and cut into 12 triangles.
+-I usually shape my dinner rolls into crescent rolls because it is so easy to roll out the circle of dough and cut it into 12 triangles.
 This is the easiest way to make sure all of the rolls are about the same size!

 -You can also shape the dough into circles if you prefer.
 Divide the dough in half, then divide each half in half twice more until you have 12 equal portions.
-Roll each portion of dough between the palm of your hands to form a ball and then place all 12 balls in a greased 9X13 pan.
+Roll each portion of dough between the palms of your hands to form a ball and then place all 12 balls in a greased 9X13 pan.

 Easy 30-Minute Dinner Rolls don’t require a mixer, and they turn out perfectly soft and delicious every time!
 The best quick dinner roll recipe I have ever tried and they are completely ready to eat less than 30 minutes after you start making them!